skuzzymiglet/asl/README.md

 + Install scripts
 + Configuration in .ini format
-+ Make it availablon on the PyPI
++ Make it available on the PyPI
 + Cross platform - using ffmpeg bindings rather than `os.system()`
 + Tests, i.e. example pictures
 + PEP compliance, SLOC limit (for contributors)